 Keep the "gift" — your informative blog posts, downloadable freemium item or something else of value — completely separate from your sales copy.

 Of course you want them to check out your About Us page and what you bring to the marketplace.
-And once they've decided to look at the products and services you offer, it's perfectly okay to "sell" them.
-I'm assuming here that you have a product or service your customers will genuinely benefit from, so do your very best to convert those qualified visitors into customers.
-On a sales page it may even be a sin not to ask for the order or include an information request form. 🙂
+And once they've decided to look at the services and/or products you offer, it's perfectly okay to "sell" them.
+I'm assuming here that you have services and products your customers will genuinely benefit from, so do your very best to convert those qualified visitors into customers.
+On a "marketing page" it may even be a sin not to ask them to fill in an information request form. 🙂

-Would you agree with me that keeping the gift and pitch separate is a sound strategy?
-Perhaps you believe that "always be closing" is a better approach.
+Would you agree with me that keeping the content gift and pitch separate is a sound strategy?
+Or are you still convinced that "always be closing" is the only way to go?
 Do you have a sales success or horror story to share?
-I welcome your comments.
+I welcome your questions and comments below.